Tips and tricks

 Dummy data generator

 To properly test the different parts of the application for usability or performance, it is often very useful to have some data to work with.
-For this reason, there is a dummy data generator script in extras/dummy_generator/generator.py.
-It allows you to generate entries for users, gyms, workouts, and logs.
-For detailed usage options do:
+For this reason, there are dummy data generator scripts for the different entry types:

 Note